 The international PEO will help you establish your company workforce in every foreign country you expand into.
 Your business doesn’t necessarily need to set up an entity in the new location since the employees are registered under the global PEO’s EIN.
 However, some countries, like Germany, may force you to set up an entity after 18 months.

-Despite being international, this PEO may not be involved in salary negotiations and the day-to-day employee management.
+Despite being international, this PEO may not be involved in salary negotiations and day-to-day employee management.
 Your company still maintains these roles, Nevertheless, the employment agreement is between the PEO and the employees.
-So, they are responsible for ensuring the employee concerns are addressed and compliant.
+So, they are responsible for ensuring that employee concerns are addressed and compliant.